Oregon sees push for strictest gun storage law in US

 The initiative would require guns to be secured with a trigger or cable lock, or in a locked container.
 It also mandates that a lost or stolen firearm be reported within 24 hours and makes violators of the measure liable for any injury from an unsecured weapon, except in matters of self-defense or defense of another person.

 Massachusetts is the only state in the country that requires all people to keep their firearms safely stored when not under their immediate control, said Allison Anderman, managing attorney at Giffords, a gun-control advocacy group.
-The Oregon initiative goes further because each violation can carry a fine up to $2,000.
+The Oregon initiative goes further because it makes gun owners strictly liable to lawsuits if their unsecured weapons cause injuries or damage.

 Manstrom, with a cardboard box containing the 2,000 signatures next to her, described how she lost her son Will in 2017, just a month after he and his girlfriend split up.
 Teens sometimes make impulsive decisions, Manstrom said.